Universal Studios Singapore: Upcoming attractions

-Minion Land is inspired by Despicable Me.

-In addition, there will be a variety of "themed shops and restaurants" in this area.
-Construction began in the second quarter of 2022, and it is set to open at some point in 2024.

 Super Nintendo World

-Super Nintendo World is inspired by Super Mario.
+Super Nintendo World is inspired by Nintendo franchises such as Mario.
+Character appearances will include Mario, Luigi and Princess Peach.

-While it is currently unknown if this iteration of Super Nintendo World will be similar to Universal Studios Hollywood's version or Universal Studios Japan's version or a completely new version altogether, it is confirmed that it will include the Mario Kart: Bowser's Challenge ride, as well as dining outlets and merchandise stores.
-It is set to open in 2025.
+It is currently unknown if this iteration of Super Nintendo World will be similar to Universal Studios Hollywood's version, Universal Studios Japan's version, or Universal Epic Universe's version, or a completely new version altogether, as no attractions or "themed shops and restaurants" have been confirmed for the zone as of 2025.

 Former attractions

 Madagascar

 Madagascar was inspired by the DreamWorks Animation franchise of the same name.
 The zone featured a tropical jungle theming as well as two rides.
-The majority of this land closed on the 27 March 2022, with the exception of the carousel King Julien's Beach Party-Go-Round, which will be re-themed and re-decorated with Despicable Me characters and renamed to Minion Carousel Ride.
-Character appearances included Alex, Gloria, King Julien, Skipper, Kowalski, Private and Rico.
+The majority of this land closed on 27 March 2022, with the exception of the carousel King Julien's Beach Party-Go-Round, which closed later that year, and was re-themed and re-decorated with Despicable Me characters.
+The attraction reopened as Buggie Boogie in 2025.
+Character appearances included Alex, Gloria, King Julien, Skipper, Kowalski, Rico and Private.